Care and Disability Services

 - Incorrect means-testing assessments

-Have you got a complaint about the standard of care you receive?
+Have you experienced a poor standard of care?

-We can help you make a complaint about social care services:
+We can help you make a complaint about care services:

 - Explain how to raise concerns and get them noticed